-Unfortunately you never saw the the thin crescent of the new moon even though you carefully scrutinized the early evening sky.
+Unfortunately, you never saw the thin crescent of the new moon even though you carefully scrutinized the early evening sky.

-Because of this precarious situation you proceeded to disagree with your friend’s conclusion.
-You questioned if he was wearing his eyeglasses, using binoculars or a telescope.
-You even questioned if he had been drinking any alcoholic beverages prior to his sighting.
-Many more questions were asked and needless to say the conversation did not go well.
+Because of this precarious situation, you proceeded to disagree with your friend’s conclusion.
+You questioned if he was wearing his eyeglasses, using binoculars, or a telescope.
+You even wondered if he had been drinking any alcoholic beverages prior to his sighting.
+Many more questions were asked, and needless to say, the conversation did not go well.

-Then there was the time you actually did see the new moon for the New Year and you were sure you got it right this time.
-Well that worked until someone said you were wrong because the barley wasn’t ripe enough therefore you were one month off.
-At this point a slight sense of frustration set in with the realization that maybe you just weren’t qualified (smart enough) to figure these things out.
+Then there was when you actually did see the new moon for the New Year, and you were sure you got it right this time.
+That worked until someone said you were wrong because the barley wasn’t ripe enough; therefore, you were one month off.
+At this point, a slight sense of frustration set in with the realization that maybe you just weren’t qualified (smart enough) to figure these things out.
 Best to stick with the experts (religious leaders) to get it right.